Importation of Energy-using Products

 - (d) necessary import information must be provided to the CBSA at the time of import; and,

-- (e) some regulated products must bear labels indicating their energy performance.
-Regulated products do not need to be labelled as a condition of importation.
-For more information on labelling requirements, please refer to the Introduction to the Regulations on NRCan's website.
+- (e) some regulated products must bear labels, before leaving the possession of the dealer or the dealer’s consignee, indicating their energy performance.
+This labelling requirement is not a condition of import as regulated products that must bear these labels can be labelled after importation.
+For more information on labelling requirements, please refer to the Introduction to the Regulations on NRCan’s website.

 Import Information Requirements

-- (a) the name of the product using one of the names identified in paragraph 10 (below);
+- (a) the name of the product using one of the names identified in paragraph 12 (below)

 - (e) one of the following purposes for which the product is being imported: